 Palladium is the second platinum metal discovered in 1803 by English chemist W Wollaston.
 It was isolated and identified during the investigation of crude platinum.
 He called the metal after the asteroid Pallas discover a year earlier.
 He named it after the Greek goddess of wisdom.

 Chemically, all platinum metals (Ru, Rh, Pd, Os, Ir, Pt) are relatively noble.
 They are relatively inert to attack by mineral acids and water under ordinary conditions.
-Osmium and palladium dissolve slowly in oxidizing acids like sulfuric acid or nitric acid.
+Os and Pd dissolve slowly in oxidizing acids like sulfuric acid or nitric acid.

 |Electronic configuration||[Kr] 4d10|

 |Melting point||1554.9 °C|

 |Electrical resistivity||105.4 nΩ·m|

 |Oxidation number||+2, +4|

 From group-10 elements like Ni, Pd, and Pd, the ionization energy increases with the increasing atomic number.
 Due to lanthanide construction, the atomic radius of Pd and Pt are the same.